Inspection Procedure from Fore to Aft

 2) Shell plate

 Inspect the shell in the aft region.
 The thickness of the shell plate in this region is less than the mid ship region.
-In aged ships small holes appears
+In aged ships small holes appears because of wear and tear.

 3) Engine room